Some Good News

 Some Good News is a 2020 American web series created and hosted by American actor and filmmaker John Krasinski on YouTube, which premiered on March 29, 2020.
 Krasinski self-funded and co-produced the show with his production company, Sunday Night Productions, and filmed each episode remotely from his home in Brooklyn during the COVID-19 pandemic.
-After eight episodes and a live-streamed prom, a report from the Hollywood Reporter announced that the show was sold to ViacomCBS on May 22, 2020.
+After eight episodes and a live-streamed prom, a report from the Hollywood Reporter announced that the show was sold to ViacomCBS on 22 May 2020.
 Krasinski later confirmed that he dropped plans for any adaptations to the show and that it would be kept in its original format.
 Krasinski brought the show back for a holiday special on YouTube in December 2020.

-Since the first season concluded, Some Good News has raised over $2 million for various charities through their Some Good Merch Sevenly store.
+Since the first season concluded, Some Good News have raised over $2 million for various charities through their Some Good Merch Sevenly store.
 Donations have gone to Direct Relief, Boys & Girls Clubs of America, Trauma Free World, World Central Kitchen, the NAACP Legal Defense and Education Fund, Toys For Tots, and the Restaurant Employee Relief Fund.